Brock (Pokémon): In the anime

-In the Pokémon anime, Brock aspires to be the greatest Pokémon breeder, but remains as the Pewter City Gym Leader to take care of his nine siblings.
+In the Pokémon anime, Brock aspires to be the greatest Pokémon Breeder in the world, but remains as the Pewter City Gym Leader to take care of his nine siblings.
 After he is defeated by Ash, he gives Ash the badge, despite Ash thinking he didn't deserve it.
-Brock ultimately joins Ash so that he can pursue his dream of being a Pokémon breeder.
+Brock ultimately joins Ash so that he can pursue his dream of being a Pokémon Breeder.
 He eventually leaves his friends in the Orange Islands series to join Professor Felina Ivy, who he is attracted to, and was replaced by Tracey Sketchit.
 Brock eventually rejoins Ash, having left Ivy for unknown reasons, and travels with him and Misty to Johto.
 Since then, he has departed and reunited with Ash and others in Hoenn and Sinnoh.
 He is largely absent after this until the Sun & Moon series, where he appears in a few episodes alongside Misty when he reunites with Ash.
 He makes another reappearance in Pokémon Ultimate Journeys: The Series during the final episodes of Ash's journey.